pooryakhorsand/django_helmet_detection/README.md

 # Helmet Detection Application

 ## Overview
-In industrial environments, worker safety is of paramount importance.
-This Helmet Detection Application has been developed for the Iran National Steel Group to monitor helmet compliance among workers in real-time.
-By leveraging advanced computer vision techniques and machine learning models, this application aims to significantly reduce the risk of injuries related to head safety.
+This application is developed to enhance safety protocols at the Iran National Steel Group by providing real-time monitoring of helmet usage among workers.
+Utilizing advanced computer vision techniques and machine learning models, the application effectively detects when workers are not wearing helmets, ensuring compliance with safety regulations.

-The system utilizes CCTV cameras strategically placed in three workshops to continuously monitor workers.
-When a worker is detected without a helmet for more than 15 seconds, a notification is sent to a PostgreSQL database, enabling timely interventions.
-This proactive approach to safety helps ensure a secure working environment and compliance with safety regulations.

 ## Objectives
 - **Enhance Worker Safety**: Minimize the risk of injuries by ensuring all workers are wearing helmets at all times.